-AEF would like to remember the founder of Arctic Education Foundation, Dr. Jacob Anaġi Adams Sr., who passed away in September at the age of 73.
-Jake’s vision for the future of our youth is what created AEF, and thousands of students over the last four decades have been able to pursue their dreams because of him.
+AEF would like to remember one of the founders of Arctic Education Foundation, Dr. Oliver Aveogan Leavitt, who passed away in January at the age of 79.
+Oliver’s vision for the future of our youth is what created AEF, and thousands of students over the last four decades have been able to pursue their dreams because of him.